-(a) As one medium through which an institution conveys its sense of mission, character, goals, and objectives, official publications reflect the institution's integrity, commitment, and reputation.
-Consequently, all information released by the institution shall be true and accurate.

-(b) In particular, the institution's official catalog sets forth the responsibilities of both the student and the institution.
-As the nature of these responsibilities is subject to frequent change, official catalogs shall be printed at intervals sufficient to ensure currency of information and in quantities sufficient to supply interested persons.
+- (a) As one medium through which an institution conveys its sense of mission, character, goals, and objectives, official publications reflect the institution's integrity, commitment, and reputation.
+Consequently, all information released by the institution shall be true and accurate. - (b) In particular, the institution's official catalog sets forth the responsibilities of both the student and the institution.
+As the nature of these responsibilities is subject to frequent change, official catalogs shall be printed or electronically updated at intervals sufficient to ensure currency of information and in quantities sufficient to supply interested persons.

-(c) Official catalogs shall include at least the following information:

-1. A statement of institutional mission;

-2. Statements of institutional and programmatic accreditation;

-3. Lists of faculty and administrative officers, including their earned degrees;

-4. Complete curricular information, including course descriptions and the grading system;

-5. Requirements for admission, transfer, and graduation;

-6. Policies for awarding degree credit and policies on academic progress, academic standing, and withdrawal;

-7. Descriptions of facilities and of available student support services;

-8. Student costs, as well as refund and financial aid policies;

-9. An academic calendar;

-10. A list of members of the governing board; and

-11. A description of rules and regulations regarding students if not described in other publications available to students.

-(d) Each institution shall file annually with the Commission two copies of its official catalogue(s).
+- (c) Official catalogs shall include at least the following information: - 1.
+A statement of institutional mission; - 2.
+Statements of institutional and programmatic accreditation; - 3.
+Lists of faculty and administrative officers, including their earned degrees; - 4.
+Complete curricular information, including course descriptions and the grading system; - 5.
+Requirements for admission, transfer, and graduation; - 6.
+Policies for awarding degree credit and policies on academic progress, academic standing, and withdrawal; - 7.
+Descriptions of facilities and of available student support services; - 8.
+Student costs, as well as refund and financial aid policies; - 9.
+An academic calendar: - 10.
+A list of members of the governing board; and - 11.
+A description of rules and regulations regarding students if not described in other publications available to students. - (d) Each institution shall file annually with the Commission a copy of its official catalog(s), or if the institution does not publish a paper copy of its catalog(s), an electronic copy or an accurate web address for access to the catalog.

+Amended by R.2008 d.253, effective September 2, 2008.
+See: 40 N.J.R.
+969(a), 40 N.J.R.
+5036(b).
+In (b), inserted "or electronically updated"; and rewrote (d).